George Buchanan: Lasting legacy

 Buchanan holds his great and unique place in literature not so much for his own writings as for his strong and lasting influence on subsequent writers.
 His influence was notable by 1726 when Andrew Millar, a prominent 18th-century bookseller, took over James McEuen's bookshop in London at the sign of 'Buchanan's Head, Temple Bar'.
 The sign for the shop depicted the face of George Buchanan, a testament to Buchanan's early place and reputation in Scottish letters.
 The island of Mainland, Orkney is sometimes referred to as Pomona (or Pomonia) from an attempted translation by Buchanan, though that name has rarely been used locally.

 Modern publications and influence

 Polygon Books have published the poet Robert Crawford's selection of Buchanan's verse in Apollos of the North: Selected Poems of George Buchanan and Arthur Johnston (ISBN 1-904598-81-1) in 2006, the 500th anniversary of Buchanan's birth.

 In the lead-up to the anniversary Professor Roger Mason of the University of St Andrews has published A Dialogue on the Law of Kingship among the Scots, a critical edition and translation of George Buchanan's 'De Iure Regni apud Scotos Dialogus (ISBN 1-85928-408-6).

+The George Buchanan Forum is named after him, and seeks to "educate and equip people with a message of liberty and the gospel through integrating theology, natural law, and history."